From Continuity to Smoothness

 A parametric family of probability distributions, viewed as a smooth manifold under its

 parameters, is the foundation of information geometry and natural gradient descent.
-The construction is an instance
+Under mild

 Smoothness in generative models.